 In this sense, the unprecedented 200-plus CRBs operating in the US today are simply a sign of the times.
 The boards carry measures of symbolic meaning and political power, making them an attractive response on paper in a time where smartphone cameras can propel any police misbehavior (real or perceived) into the national spotlight.

-The potential problems come in the implementation.
+There are more than 200 civilian review boards operating in the US today.
+Click To Tweet The potential problems come in the implementation.
 As a solution, modern takes on civilian oversight have seen a near-total lack of empirical review, making it difficult to ascertain their true effectiveness in the real world.
 The process of building an oversight body is also both highly delicate and highly dependent on the needs and makeup of the community implementing it.
 Without proper authority and investigative powers, review organizations can be powerless as accountability tools, or even viewed as a “rubber stamp” for misbehavior by the public.

 Oversight models give communities structure to mimic, but challenges remain